LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D0-OverviewAndAnnouncements.md

 ## Things to do this week

 - Review this week's section on Moodle.
-- Be sure to <u>watch or read all the required materials linked on Moodle</u>.
+- Be sure to <u>read all the required materials linked on Moodle</u>.
-    For online students, this includes the short class recordings which will be available after 4:00 on Monday and Wednesday via the Zoom widget near the top of the Moodle page.
+    For online students, also watch the class recordings which will be available shortly after class via the Zoom widget near the top of the Moodle page.

-- This week's class will be more "flipped", meaning I won't lecture very much, instead I'll give you a lot of time to <u>code and get help with debugging</u>.
+- This week's class will be less  "flipped", meaning all the teaching will be done in class instead of via Mari's videos.
-- Things that have changed since Mari recorded her videos:

-  - This week's lab was lab 3 but is now lab 4.
-  - Browser compatibility with ES6 used to be an issue, but now all browsers support ES6 and even newer version of JavaScript as well.
-  - The link to the browser compatibility chart in Mari's notes is now broken.
-Here's a replacement: [ECMAScript Browser Compatibility Table](https://compat-table.github.io/compat-table/es6/).

 ### Lab 4